BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 The key to kill this boss is managing the lightning properly, pass it between your tank, tankiest dps and yourself, Pooling holy power for the lighting will make this boss fight easier to deal with.
 If one of your players doesn't have a defensive for the overlap (bomb with lightning debuff) use Blessing of Sacrifice immediately or Aura Mastery if Blessing of Sacrifice is not available.
 If you get the overlap then bubble, if you get the overlap multiple times you either need a slow fall from your mage (if you have one) or you're most likely dead.

 #### **The Manastorms:**
+There's not really a lot to talk about cooldown whise on this boss, but if one player get targeted back to back by the Shadowfury and don't have a defensive available for it, Blessing of Sacrifice him immediately to keep him from dying.
+If your tank getting overwhelmed by the debuff in phase two and starts dropping really low, Use Blessing of Protection on him, but make sure hes aware your about to do it since he loses all threat from the boss.

+Since pressing the bombs is a healer job on this fight, keybinding mouseover interact will help you a ton.

 #### **Mueh'Zala:**